slashingweapon/as-perod/The Discipline.md

 title: The Discipline
 ---

-**The Discipline** is the code by which [[Arcane Academy]] members must abide.
+**The Discipline** is the code by which [Arcane Academy](Arcane Academy.html) members must abide.
 In a nutshell, it demands that arcanists place the Academy's priorities ahead of any other loyalties, must register their magical items, won't engage in certain research, and will surrender contraband items to the Academy.

 == The Oath ==

-> I //name// swear to use my gifts and lore in the service of As-Perod for the protection and improvement of all its people.
+> I *name* swear to use my gifts and lore in the service of As-Perod for the protection and improvement of all its people.
 I swear this oath to my arcane brothers, who have first claim on my allegiance before race, nation, or family.
 I bow before the Council of Mage Lords whose wisdom informs my actions.
 I bind myself to the arcane law, for as long as I shall live.

 == The Arcane Law ==